Maternity - Pregnancy, part 1: Signs and Physiologic Changes of Pregnancy

 Updated:

-Why can blood pressure drop when a pregnant person lays down?
+Why can blood pressure drop when a pregnant patient lays down?
 Why can pregnancy make some people clumsy?
 Why isn't a pregnancy test a positive sign of pregnancy?!
 In this article, we'll answer all of these and more.
 Read on and we'll explain the signs of pregnancy, and changes that occur in each body system during pregnancy

 This series follows along with our Maternity Nursing Flashcards which are intended to help RN and PN nursing students study for nursing school exams, including the ATI, HESI, and NCLEX.